VirVar-project/Transcriptomics/README.md

 # Transcriptome analysis

 This page will help you with your transcriptome analysis on SAGA.
-In this main folder you will find all the neccessary scripts needed to run the analysis in the folder called `scripts`.
+In this main folder you will find all the necessary scripts needed to run the analysis in the folder called `scripts`.

 For the visualisation of the data you can use the files in the `R_data` folder on your local computer.

+You can download scripts and R-files by clicking [here](https://github.com/VirVar-project/Transcriptomics/archive/refs/heads/main.zip)

 You will find a detailed description under the [Wiki](https://github.com/VirVar-project/Transcriptomics/wiki) tab on: